9 Easy Neutral Christmas Decor Ideas for a Cozy Christmas

-I added lit tabletop trees (love that they are on a timer!), faux winter greenery (you can find similar greenery here and here).
-For wood tones and height variety, I added a wooden nutcracker, and a vintage-inspired white nutcracker, and an extra tall nutcracker that I found at Rehab Vintage Market.
+I added lit tabletop trees (love that they are on a timer!) and faux winter greenery (you can find similar greenery here and here).
+For wood tones and height variety, I added a wooden nutcracker, a vintage-inspired white nutcracker, and an extra tall nutcracker, both found at small shops.
 The height of the nutcracker balances out the sled.

-Since the two smaller nutcrackers are about the same height, I used vintage books from my friend Jamie over at Books by Jay’s World to give some variety.
-The books also add a different texture while blending with the neutral Christmas decor.
+Since the two smaller nutcrackers are about the same height, I used vintage books to give some variety in height.
+The books also add a different texture while blending with the neutral Christmas decor ideas.

-To finish off this space and add some sparkle, I used a garland made of vintage-inspired ribbon and mercury glass ornaments.
+To finish off this cabinet decor and add some more sparkle, I used a garland made of vintage-inspired ribbon and mercury glass ornaments.
 The mercury glass reflects the lights in such a pretty way and is really the icing on the cake for this cabinet styling!

 I love our white slipcovered furniture and we use it all throughout our home.
 To make it feel cozy and inviting, I like to add a mix of pillows with varying shades of cream and white.
 Adding some pillows made from vintage fabric really adds a lot of texture, as does a cozy throw blanket and floor cushions.

 Our coffee table is really the centerpiece of this room.
 We use a 6′ antique library table as our coffee table in this space.
-We cut the legs down to make it a coffee table height and the extra size makes it perfect for family games and puzzles.
+As an easy DIY, we cut the legs down to make it a coffee table height.
+The extra size makes it perfect for family games and puzzles.
 At the same time, I still have a little space to decorate, too, without being in the way of all the fun.

 Tip: Don’t be afraid to use large pieces in small spaces.
 They can sometimes have better function for you and fill the space nicely, making it feel larger than it is!

 I always leave most of the table clear of decor and just style up one end.
-For my neutral Christmas decor, I started with a vintage bread board as my base.
+With my neutral Christmas decor ideas, I started with a vintage bread board as my base.

-I then added an architectural salvage piece, small tabletop tree that I purchased on an after Christmas clearance a few years ago.
+Next, I added an architectural salvage piece and small tabletop tree that I purchased on an after Christmas clearance sale a few years ago.
 For more height variety, I added vintage books.
 Then, two wooden nutcrackers finish up the Christmas coffee table vignette.
 The books and nutcrackers help tie the coffee table decor together with the cabinet decor, even though they are styled a little differently.